CRITTERS AT BRAZOS BEND STATE PARK (AND ELSEWHERE)--LIZARDS PAGE 1

 Hanging by his tail ( I assume it was a male, mostly because of size) was a

-Green Anole (Anolis Carolensis).
+Green Anole (Anolis Carolinensis).
 The Green Anole, like many lizards, is equipped with a "breakaway tail", which breaks off easily to help the Anole escape from predators.
 So, the fact that he was hanging

 by his tail was surprising.
 However, not only was he hanging by his tail, but he was hanging by his tail from a spider's web!
 Don't ask *me* how he got in this mess.
 He didn't appear very happy about it himself.